patrickbucher/inf-stud-hslu/vsk/zusammenfassung/03-verteilte-systeme.md

 | Partition | a a a a |     | c c c c | d d d d |
 | Backup    | c d d   |     | a a d   | a c c   |

-Backup: Die neu zu eigen gemachten Partitionen werden auf die anderen Knoten repliziert.
+Backup: Die neuen Partitionen werden auf die anderen Knoten repliziert.

 | Knoten    | $A$     | $B$ | $C$     | $D$     |
 |-----------|---------|-----|---------|---------|